 Winter bees spend their lives within the nest where they care for the queen, help the colony with temperature regulation, and raise the brood that will inherit the colony in spring.
-Biologists believe that winter bees evolved as honey bees began to migrate into colder climates.
-In areas where cool temperatures prevented year-round collection of pollen, honey bee colonies needed a system that could see them through the shortage.
+Biologists believe that winter workers evolved as honey bees migrated into colder climates.
+In areas where cool temperatures prevented the year-round collection of pollen, honey bee colonies needed a system that could see them through the shortage.

 Winter bees can be considered a caste

-Winter bees are produced when pollen becomes scarce.
-Just as a queen can be raised by feeding a larva a special diet, a winter bee can be raised by feeding a larva a special diet.
-But the diet that triggers a winter bee is not extra rich like a queen diet, instead it is extra lean.
+Winter workers are produced when pollen becomes scarce.
+Just as a queen can be raised by feeding a larva a special diet, a winter worker can be raised by feeding a larva a special diet.
+But the diet that triggers a winter bee is not extra rich like a queen diet, instead, it is extra lean.
 Larvae fed a diet deficient in protein can trigger the development of winter bee traits .